 As was typical for German luxury cars, the Ro80’s interior did not approach American, British, or French standards of plushness, but it was tasteful, roomy, and well-made.
 The body had a reassuring sense of solidity, and assembly quality was high.
 There were nits that could be picked — the labeling of minor controls was rather cryptic (resolved in 1970), the seats needed more lateral support (ditto), and the ventilation system would have benefited greatly from an interior fan — but the Ro80 was nonetheless genuinely impressive, particularly considering it was NSU’s first executive car.

 Much of the press attention, of course, focused on the Ro80’s powertrain, which drew considerable interest and mixed reviews.
 The free-revving nature and smoothness of the rotary engine elicited much praise, but while the engine’s power output compared favorably with that of a 2-liter (122 cu. in.) carbureted piston engine, torque was meager below about 3,000 rpm.
-The torque converter helped a bit, but the Ro80 had widely spaced gears and around 2,850 lb (1,290 kg) of curb weight, which made for sleepy low-speed performance, particularly if one followed NSU’s suggestion to leave the transmission in second for most city driving.
+The torque converter helped a bit, but the Ro80 had widely spaced gears and around 2,750 lb (1,249 kg) of curb weight, which made for sleepy low-speed performance, particularly if one followed NSU’s suggestion to leave the transmission in second for most city driving.
 Most testers reported 0-60 mph (0-97 km/h) times of around 14 seconds through the gears.
-While brake-torquing (revving the engine against the brake in neutral at launch) could trim a second or so off that time, the Ro80 was not well-suited for drag strip starts.
+While brake-torquing (revving the engine against the brake in neutral at launch) could trim a second or so off that time — the German magazine auto motor und sport managed 0–62 mph (0–100 k/h) in 12.5 seconds — the Ro80 was not well-suited for drag strip starts.
 The Saxomat transmission wasn’t much help in that regard; achieving smooth shifts took practice, and some testers found that fast changes could beat the synchros.

 Even in relatively brief road tests, the NSU rotary engine displayed a few disagreeable habits, including recalcitrant cold starting, but the biggest complaint was fuel economy.
-On an absolute scale, the Ro80’s fuel consumption was not disastrous for the era, ranging from 13 to 18 mpg (U.S.; 18 to 13 L/100 km) depending on conditions, and it was actually better at high speeds than many piston-engined rivals.
+On an absolute scale, the Ro80’s fuel consumption was not disastrous for the era, ranging from 12 to 18 mpg (U.S.; 13 to 20 L/100 km) depending on conditions, and it was actually better at high cruising speeds than many piston-engined rivals.
 However, the bottom line was that the KKM 612 was a 995 cc (61 cu. in.) engine with fuel economy comparable to a 4,235 cc (258 cu. in.)
 Jaguar.

 Added to the rotary engine’s prodigious appetite for oil and spark plugs, such consumption made the NSU Ro80 rather expensive to run for European buyers.
 (In that, it was probably fortunate that the Ro80 was not in the Taunus/Cortina class, where the rotary engine’s thirst would have been an even greater marketing problem.)
-One consolation was that, as with the Wankel Spider, the Ro80 did not require routine oil changes, although it was imperative to keep the oil supply full.
+One consolation was that, as with the Wankel Spider, the Ro80 only required oil changes every 12,500 miles (20,000 km), although it was imperative to keep the oil supply full.

 Still, the new model made a good first impression, and its combination of merit and novelty earned it the European Car of the Year award.
 Initial 1967–68 sales totaled around 6,400 units — not bad for the price, particularly considering that right-hand-drive models were not available until the fall of 1968 and the Ro80 was not certified for U.S. emissions standards until mid-December 1969.